 When background reporting companies divulge expunged information, whether accurately or not, it is often because no one notified these companies that the records were expunged.
-Notified or not, providers of consumer reports are required to adopt reasonable procedures to verify accuracy of information that they report.
-Those procedures presumably would include verification that information that it provides is current.
+Notified or not, the federal Fair Credit Reporting Act requires that consumer reports adopt reasonable procedures to verify accuracy of information that they report.
+Those procedures would include verification that information that it provides is current.
 If those companies obtained their information relatively recently, they may interpret “reasonable procedures” to not require an additional verification.
 For that reason, some persons may seek an extra layer of protection.

 Persons whose criminal records have been expunged can formally advise these companies of the expungement.
 This site gives the names and addresses of those companies on a separate page.
 For those who prefer to not do it themselves, Expungement Lawyers in New Jersey™ offers that service.
 This notification goes beyond the basic expungement process.
-It is an optional procedure available after New Jersey State Police advise that it has cleared the expunged information.
-Expungement Lawyers in New Jersey™ charge $350.00 for their existing expungement clients.
-The fee for other persons is $650.00.
-Those other persons must also provide a certified copy of their expungement order.
+It is an optional procedure available after New Jersey State Police advise that it has processed the expungement Order.
+Another page on this site details the fees that Expungement Lawyers in New Jersey™ charge for this additional service.

-There is also a private non-profit organization that provides the notifications at no charge.
-That organization is The National Expungement Clearing House.
-Its list of major data providers is possibly more comprehensive than the list that we provide on this site.
+There is also a private non-profit organization that provides notifications at no charge at all.
+That organization is The Foundation for Continuing Justice.
+Its list of major data providers may be even more comprehensive than the list that we provide on this site.
 Persons seeking to reach private databases are encouraged to explore their services.

 When Expungement Lawyers in New Jersey™ issues the notifications, they do so by certified mail, return receipt requested.
 These notifications include the client's date of birth and social security number, for positive identification.
 The notifications also include copies of the expungement order and the original expungement petition.
 Expungement Lawyers in New Jersey™ provides to users of this service copies of the certified mail return receipts, or other proof of delivery.

-The other companies often (but not always) acknowledge the request.
+The other companies sometimes (certainly not always) acknowledge the request.
 Expungement Lawyers in New Jersey™ cannot guarantee that they comply.
-However, they have a strong incentive to do so.
+However, the companies have a strong incentive to do so.
 The Fair Credit Reporting Act regulates credit reporting companies.
 The Act imposes substantial penalties upon credit reporting agencies that intentionally, or even negligently, furnish inaccurate information in consumer reports.
 Under Section 603(d)(1)(B), records of criminal arrests or convictions, when used to establish eligibility for employment, are included in what the Act defines as consumer reports.

 The InternetLet's begin with Google.
 Helpful information about how Google processes web information is on one of its privacy pages.
 As explained there: